 This is the way the garden grows (crouch low, slowly rise up until standing on tiptoe with arms reaching up to the sky).

-Serve homemade soup for snack or lunch.
+- Chop foods to prepare homemade soup for snack or lunch.
 Can you spot the carrots and celery in the soup?

 - Provide simple science as you explore seeds in foods.

 - Introduce word cards and word puzzles with these ideas in the Harvest Theme for Preschool and Kindergarten at The Preschool Toolbox Blog.